BT Riverside Tower

 BT Riverside Tower was built in 1998, as a headquarters of British Telecom for Northern Ireland.
 The Tower is located at Lanyon Place in Belfast City Centre.
+It was officially opened by the Duke of Edinburgh on 11 November 1998.
 The building is currently the 7th tallest building in Belfast.
+It is located in Lanyon Place, which was one of the Laganside Corporation's redevelopment projects.

-Moving in to the building in late 1999 and early 2000, BT staff occupied all 11 floors until 2008.
-Some floor space is now occupied by other tenants, including AXA insurance and the Regulation and Quality Improvement Authority.
-BBC drama Line of Duty now uses the sixth floor as the set for Anti-Corruption Unit 12's offices, with the original BT room numbers visible outside meeting room doors.
+BT staff moved in to the building in late 1999 and early 2000, having previously been based at five different city centre locations.
+BT staff occupied all 11 floors until 2008; some floor space is now occupied by other tenants, including AXA insurance and the Regulation and Quality Improvement Authority.
+The building was used for filming scenes of the BBC drama Line of Duty.